jonathan-martin-dev/List-Pagination-and-Filtering/README.md

  This application allows users to search for students through a static list.
 It uses pagination to seperate the amount of students in the given list by 10 students per page.
 Depending on the search terms the pagination will change.

- <em>Example: Typing the letter "m" will show 2 pages worth of students with the letter m in their name.</em>
+ <em>Example: Typing the letter "m" into the search will show 2 pages worth of students with the letter m in their name.</em>

  <strong>This project demonstrates knowledge of Vanilla JavaScript and uses methods like:</strong>